-Georgia School of Orthodontics is currently accepting applications for our Orthodontic Residency Program Class of 2026 and our Malaysia Fellowship Program.
+Georgia School of Orthodontics is currently accepting applications for our Orthodontic Residency Program Class of 2027.
+Please scroll down below to the class year in which you would like to apply, as there are specific instructions for each.

 We are now certified to enroll F-1 nonimmigrant students.
 Please see the “International Residents” section of the application for more information regarding applicants who are not U.S Citizens/ Green Card Holders.

 The Program in Orthodontics and Dentofacial Orthopedics earned the status of “Approval without Reporting Requirements” from the Commission on Dental Accreditation in August 2019.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 For more information regarding this process, you may contact the Commission on Dental Accreditation at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.